 Stevenson concludes that connectives must be introduced semantically, and the inference rules governing them must be justified in relation to the semantics.
-One must show that there is a meaning which validates the rules, and that there is not more than one such meaning.
+One must show that there is a meaning which validates the rules (and presumably, though Stevenson does not make this point, not more than one such meaning).
 This amounts to the wholesale abandonment of Carnap's Copernican turn.